davidbrochart/pyclk/README.md

-This is a simple implementation of a Hardware Description Language (HDL).
+PyClk is a simple implementation of a Hardware Description Language (HDL).
-Unlike other HDLs, the clock signal is implicit and does not really exist: calling `run()` makes the clock advance one cycle.
+Unlike other HDLs, the clock signal is implicit and does not actually exist: calling `run()` makes the clock advance one cycle.
+This simplifies the implementation of PyClk and probably improves its performances, but it also makes the implementation of your design clearer: a register is declared explicitly, and not infered from the way it is used.
+This implies that your whole design works with a single clock.
+Although multiple clocks might be supported in the future, you can already do a lot with one clock!

 ```python
 import sys